Forest of Bowland: History

 Possibly a region of the British kingdom of Rheged, Bowland was absorbed into Northumbria in the 7th century.
 In turn, as Northumbrian influence waned, the westernmost areas of Bowland became part of Amounderness, a territory forged by the Norse hold Agmundr, a vassal of Eowils, Halfdan and Ingwaer, co-kings of Jorvik, in the early 10th century.

 In 926, Amounderness was annexed by Æthelstan, king of the West Saxons, as a spoil of war.
-In 934, he granted it to Wulfstan I, Archbishop of York.
+In 934, he granted it to Archbishop Wulfstan I of York.
 According to Aethelstan's grant, Amounderness at that time stretched "from the sea along the Cocker to the source of that river, from that source straight to another spring which is called in Old English, "Dunshop", thus down the rivulet to the Hodder, in the same direction to the Ribble and thus along that river through the middle of the channel to the sea".
 As such, Amounderness encompassed a significant portion of western and south-western Bowland.

 Ekwall thus describes the eastern boundary of Amounderness as "being formed by the fells on the Yorkshire border"; a description which places the ancient boundary firmly within the modern-day Forest of Bowland.
 While it is difficult to pinpoint Dunshop, the confluence of the rivers Dunsop and Hodder at Dunsop Bridge seems a likely locale, situated as it is close to the eastern mouth of the Trough of Bowland, whose Grey Stone marks the line of the pre-1974 county boundary.

 Contrary to the popular histories, the origins of the name "Bowland" have nothing to do with archery ("the land of the bow") or with mediaeval cattle farms or vaccaries (Old Norse, buu-, farmstead).
 The name derives from the Old Norse boga-/bogi-, meaning a "bend in a river".
 It is a 10th-century coinage used to describe the topography of the Hodder basin, with its characteristic meandering river and brooks.

 The Domesday Bogeuurde is an instance of this usage – the placename thought to designate Barge Ford (formerly known as Boward), a ford that sits on the wide, pronounced bend of the Hodder at its confluence with Foulscales Brook, due south-west of Newton.

 Before the Norman Conquest, Bowland was held by Tostig, son of Godwin, Earl of Wessex.
 However, as feudal entities, the Forest and Liberty of Bowland were created by William Rufus sometime after Domesday and granted to his vassal Roger de Poitou, possibly to reward Poitou for his role in defeating the Scots army of Malcolm III in 1091–92.
 In all likelihood, it was this grant that subsumed the eastern portion of Amounderness into the Lordship of Bowland for the first time.

 By the end of the 11th century, the Forest and Liberty came into the possession of the De Lacys, Lords of Pontefract.
-In 1102, along with the grant of the adjacent fee of Clitheroe and further holdings in Hornby and Amounderness, they came to form the basis of what became known as the Honor of Clitheroe.
+In 1102, along with the grant of the adjacent fee of Clitheroe and further holdings in Hornby and Amounderness, they came to form the basis of what became known as the Honour of Clitheroe.